DorianMood/researches/week-8/survey.md

 ## 3.1.
 Spectral learning

 Spectral learning methods imply eigen-decomposition of graph Laplacian.
 Graph Laplacian [@eq:1] reflects a smoothens of graph, or in other words how different is each node from it's neighbors.
-Then similar to Fourier filters, we use graph Laplacian filter [@eq:3].
+Eigen-decomposition is a representation of matrix with it's eigenvectors and eigenvalues [@eq:eigen_decomposition].
+Eigenvectors are thought as an independent components and eigenvalues as a frequencies or strengths of those components.
+Then similar to Fourier filters, we use graph Laplacian filter [@eq:3] which basically affects eigenvalues diagonal matrix.

 $$
 L=A-D
 $${#eq:1}

+Where $L$ is graph Laplacian, $A$ is graph adjacency matrix, $D$ is a diagonal degree matrix.
+Each element of diagonal represents a number of edges $e$ attached to this vertex.
+Graph Laplacian also has different forms such as normalized Laplacian, which is still symmetric.

+$$
+L=U\Lambda U^T
+$${#eq:eigen_decomposition}

+Where $U$ is a matrix of concatenated eigenvectors and $\Lambda$ is a diagonal matrix of eigenvalues.

 Paper [@Kipf_Welling_2017] is one of the earliest works in sphere of geometric deep learning.
-Since they did want graph Laplacian matrix to reflect smoothens of the graph, but they also needed a numerical stability, they used a slightly different form of graph Laplacian [@eq:2], and it is called *renormalization trick*.
+Since they did want graph Laplacian matrix to reflect smoothens of the graph, but they also needed a numerical stability, they used a slightly different form of graph Laplacian [@eq:2], Normalized Laplacian.
+It is quite common form of defining graph Laplacian.

 $$
 L=\tilde{D}^{-\dfrac{1}{2}}\tilde{A}\tilde{D}^{-\dfrac{1}{2}}